Fitzgerald Quickly Lands Branding for Fish-Finding Electronics

 ATLANTA–Fitzgerald & Co. has a high-tech fish story to tell.

-The Atlanta shop last week landed agency of record status for Techsonic Industries, a manufacturer of fish-finding marine electronics.
-Though most anglers are known for their patience, executives at Techsonic said they selected a shop for their $3-5 million account in two weeks.
+The Atlanta shop last week became agency of record for Techsonic Industries, a maker of electronic fish-finders.
+Though most anglers are known for their patience, client officials chose a shop for their $3-5 million account in two weeks.

-“This is one very focused, organized and directed company,” said Lisa Galanti, executive vice president and managing director at Fitzgerald.
+“This is one very focused, organized and directed company,” said Lisa Galanti, agency executive vice president and managing director.
 “Some prospective clients could take some lessons from these guys.”

 “We wanted to make a decision quickly, so once we set up a short list with our priorities, we made a move,” said client brand manager Kimberly Meade.
-She said the incumbent, Nelson Graphic Design & Photography in Baxter, Minn., did not pitch.
+The incumbent, Nelson Graphic Design & Photography in Baxter, Minn., did not pitch.

 “It was a quick, focused pitch, with no spec creative,” Galanti said.
-“We asked what didn’t work in their previous relationship and showed what we could do for them, for all four of their brands.”
+“We asked what didn’t work in their previous relationship and showed what we could do for them.”

 Techsonic in Eufaula, Ala, makes four different electronic fish-finders–Humminbird, Fisheye, Cetrek and Zercom Marine–each of which will require a separate campaign.